willox/gmod-csweapons/README.md

 If you need to submit a pull request, please don't use garry's style of coding ( using unnecessary brackets in ifs, adding ; everywhere, ! && || instead of not and or), it's incredibly annoying to read and we don't care if garry , acecool or robotboy want to endorse it.

+Most of the code is a straight port from c++, so the naming convention for variables is not exactly consistent ( mostly Jvs' fault )

 =====================================================

 Progress so far: